Ajmon353/WHSTechNotes/README.md

 4. You can show them pictures or videos of your work.
 # November 12, 2024
  A current event that impacts my community is scammers and hackers stealing money and information.
 This relates to what we are learning because it involves a lot of coding and data collecting.
 Advancments in technology or computer science could get more protection for information.
+# November 18, 2024
+Technology makes it easier to grow and produce food.
+It makes it easier to do things like water, process, and keep the food fresh.
+Technology makes it more accessible by having ways to calculate how much a certain amount of food is worth.
+Some negative affects are that prices may seem unfair or not enough food is being processed.